mpaguilar/msa-toy/DOCSTRINGS.md

 Process user query through ReAct cycle.

 Args:
-    query: The original user query to process
+    query: The original user query to process.

 Returns:
-    The final answer generated by the agent as a string
+    The final answer generated by the agent as a string.

 Notes:
     1. Initialize a WorkingMemoryManager with the query.